David-Badiane/Juce-Midi-Synthesiser/README.md

 - the Envelope GUI;
 - the Filter GUI;
 - Master gain slider, found in the right part of the app;
+- Pitch and mod wheels
-- Pitch bend extension slider, Pitch bend slider and Modulation bend slider next to the keyboard.
+- Pitch amount slider